alopezrivera/rl_and_scp_for_verifiable_mrto/content/_index.md

 # Neural Combinatorial Optimization for Multi-Rendezous Spacecraft Guidance

 An attention-based routing policy was implemented for the OSSIE mission's Space Traveling Salesman Problem.
-The policy uses an encoder-decoder architecture first introduced by [Kool et al. (2015)](https://arxiv.org/abs/1803.08475) and is trained via Reinforcement Learning (RL).
-The [RL4CO Neural Combinatorial Optimization library](https://rl4.co) was used to implement and train the policy using the REINFORCE, Advantage Actor-Critic, and Proximal Policy Optimization RL algorithms on 100,000 ten-transfer mission scenarios.
+The policy consists of an encoder-decoder network first introduced by [Kool et al. (2015)](https://arxiv.org/abs/1803.08475) and is trained via Reinforcement Learning (RL).
+The [`RL4CO` Neural Combinatorial Optimization library](https://rl4.co) was used to implement and train the policy using the REINFORCE, Advantage Actor-Critic, and Proximal Policy Optimization RL algorithms on 100,000 ten-transfer mission scenarios.

 {{< figure src="media/network_architecture.png" alt="Network architecture" caption="Architecture of the autoregressive, attention-based policy used in this work.
-The encoder comprises a fully connected network and a GAT with a feedforward layer.
+The encoder comprises a fully connected network and a Graph Attention Network (GAT) with a feedforward layer.
 Edge embeddings are omitted as the STSP graph is fully connected.
-The decoder constructs at each step a context embedding $\mathbf{Q}$ used as the query for the PN attention mechanism.
-This diagram is based on the general \code{RL4CO} policy architecture diagram by \cite{berto_rl4co_2024}.
-Refer to \cite{kool_attention_2019} and \cite{vinyals_pointer_2017} for more information about the internal structure of the GAT and PN." >}}
+The decoder constructs at each step a context embedding $\mathbf{Q}$ used as the query for the Pointer Network (PN) attention mechanism.
+This diagram is based on the general `RL4CO` policy architecture diagram by [Berto et al. (2024)](https://arxiv.org/abs/2306.17100).
+Refer to [Kool et al. (2015)](https://arxiv.org/abs/1803.08475) and Vinyals et al. (2017) [Vinyals, Fortunato and Jaitly (2017)](http://arxiv.org/abs/1506.03134) for more information about the internal structure of the GATs and PNs." >}}

 REINFORCE provided the best performance, achieving a mean optimality gap of 3.02% compared to heuristic solutions when employing Beam Search.
 While this performance is significant, it may not directly generalize to fully dynamic STSPs due to the near-static nature of the problem without RAAN targeting.
 However, the results are promising for future research on spacecraft autonomy in multi-rendezvous missions using Neural Combinatorial Optimization methods.

-{{< figure src="media/rl_perf.png" alt="Policy training curve" caption="Validation reward curve (expressed as a mean optimality gap with respect to the solutions obtained using Heuristic Combinatorial Optimization) with REINFORCE, A2C and PPO." class="half-width-image" >}}
+{{< figure src="media/rl_perf.png" alt="Policy training curve" caption="Validation reward curve (expressed as a mean optimality gap with respect to the solutions obtained using Heuristic Combinatorial Optimization) with REINFORCE, A2C and PPO." width=0.5 >}}

-# Mission analysis
+# Mission Analysis

 A Monte Carlo analysis of 5,000 mission scenarios was performed using OSSIE's nominal payload list.
 The study concluded that fuel consumption and mission cost are mainly influenced by the number of payload bundles and the inclination range.
 In all cases, OSSIE is capable of completing its mission and decommissioning sequence.

-The Sequential Convex Programming (SCP) algorithm was validated for trajectory re-optimization, successfully adapting transfer maneuvers to spacecraft constraints with minimal impact on injection errors or $\Delta V$.
+The Sequential Convex Programming (SCP) algorithm was validated for trajectory re-optimization, successfully adapting transfer manoeuvers to spacecraft constraints with minimal impact on injection errors or $\Delta V$.
 In non-coplanar scenarios, SCP reduced propellant consumption by 8.5% compared to the combinatorial approximation, although complete eccentricity elimination was not achieved.

 Verification in a high-fidelity simulator confirmed that the optimized trajectories meet mission requirements.
-Additional $\Delta V$ was observed in simulations due to pointing correction maneuvers, as the spacecraft uses Dawn Aerospace B1 thrusters for attitude control.
+Additional $\Delta V$ was observed in simulations due to pointing correction manoeuvers, as the spacecraft uses Dawn Aerospace B1 thrusters for attitude control.
 Total transfer cost remained feasible for OSSIE.

 {{< figure src="media/pairplot.png" alt="Mission cost in fuel mass, delta V and TOF, as a function of number of bundles, inclination range and standard deviation, and semi-major axis range and standard deviation" caption="Mission cost in fuel mass, delta V and TOF, as a function of number of bundles, inclination range and standard deviation, and semi-major axis range and standard deviation" >}}